 Date Incident When occurred Dealt with by whom Parents informed (√or X) Action taken (e.g. phase leader informed, parents informed, card issued, report card, etc)

 If after initial disclosure a referral needs to be made the following form will be completed.

-Safeguarding and Promoting Children's Welfare - Record of Initial Concern
+Safeguarding and Promoting Children's Welfare - Record of Initial Concern must sign and date the form)

 Child's Details